 A non-U.S. corporation will be considered a "passive foreign investment company" ("PFIC") for any taxable year if (i) at least 75% of its gross income is passive income, or (ii) at least 50% of the value of its assets (generally based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
-For purposes of the above calculations, a non-U.S. corporation that owns, directly or indirectly, at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the assets of the other corporation.
+For purposes of the above calculations, a non-U.S. corporation that owns, directly or indirectly, at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the assets of the other corporation and received directly its proportionate share of the income of the other corporation.
 Passive income generally includes dividends, interest, certain rents or royalties, foreign currency or other investment gains and certain other categories of income.

-Based on the value of Bionomics Limited's assets for its taxable year ending June 30, 2021, including the value of its goodwill, and the composition of its income and assets in such year, we do not believe Bionomics

-Limited was a "passive foreign investment company" ("PFIC") for its taxable year ending June 30, 2021.
-However, a separate determination must be made after the close of each taxable year as to whether Bionomics Limited is a PFIC for that year, based on its income for the entire year and the value of its assets throughout the year.
-Moreover, the application of the PFIC rules is subject to uncertainty in several respects.
-Accordingly, we cannot assure you that Bionomics Limited will not be a PFIC for its current taxable year or any future taxable year.
-In particular, until it starts generating revenue, Bionomics Limited's PFIC status may depend, in part, on the receipt and treatment of other sources of income (including government grants) and having active income from other sources in excess of passive income from investments.
-For purposes of the asset test described above, goodwill is generally characterized as an active asset to the extent it is associated with business activities that produce active income, and the value of Bionomics Limited's assets, including goodwill, generally is determined by reference to the market price of our ADSs or ordinary shares, which may fluctuate considerably.
-Cash is generally characterized as a passive asset for these purposes, so the composition of Bionomics Limited's income and assets will be affected by how, and how quickly, it spends the cash raised in any offering, including this offering.
+Based on the value of Bionomics Limited's assets for its taxable year ending June 30, 2022, including the value of its goodwill, and the composition of its income and assets in such taxable year, we do not believe Bionomics Limited was a "passive foreign investment company" ("PFIC") for its taxable year ending June 30, 2022.
+However, the application of the PFIC rules is subject to uncertainty in several respects.
+Furthermore, a separate determination must be made after the close of each taxable year as to whether Bionomics Limited is a PFIC for that year, based on its income for the entire year and the value of its assets throughout the year.
+Accordingly, we cannot assure you that Bionomics Limited was not a PFIC for its taxable year ending June 30, 2022 or that it will not be a PFIC for its current taxable year or any future taxable year.
+In particular, Bionomics Limited's PFIC status may depend, in part, on the receipt and treatment of other sources of income (including government grants) and having active income from other sources in excess of passive income from investments.
+For purposes of the asset test described above, goodwill is generally characterized as an active asset to the extent it is associated with business activities that produce active income, and the value of Bionomics Limited's assets, including goodwill, generally is determined by reference to the market price of our ADSs or ordinary shares, which may fluctuate considerably, especially in times of high market volatility.
+Cash is generally characterized as a passive asset for these purposes, so the composition of Bionomics Limited's income and assets will be affected by how, and how quickly, it spends the cash it holds or the cash raised in any offering, including this offering.
 If Bionomics Limited were to be treated as a PFIC for any taxable year during which a U.S. Holder (as defined below under "Taxation-U.S. Federal Income Tax Considerations") holds an ADS or ordinary share, certain adverse U.S. federal income tax consequences could apply to such U.S. Holder.
-See "Taxation-U.S. Federal Income Tax Considerations -Passive Foreign Investment Company Considerations."
+See "Taxation-U.S. Federal Income Tax Considerations-Passive Foreign Investment Company Considerations."